meiyor/Deep-Learning-Emotion-Decoding-using-EEG-data-from-Autism-individuals/README.md

 a customized Deep ConvNet to decode emotion visual stimuli on individuals with and without Autism Spectrum Disorder (ASD).

-If you want to use this repository replicate our experiments with this data our your own EEG data please cite:
+If you would like to use this repository to replicate our experiments with this data or use your our own EEG data, please cite the following paper:

 **Mayor Torres, J.M. ¥**, **Clarkson, T.¥**, Hauschild, K.M., Luhmann, C.C., Lerner, M.D., Riccardi,  G. **Facial emotions are accurately encoded in the brains of those with autism: A deep learning approach.** Biological Psychiatry: Cognitive Neuroscience and Neuroimaging.

 ### Requirements